nursyahr/R-Projects/README.md

 # R-Projects

 Projects done as part of the [training-requirements](https://github.com/nursyahr/training-requirements.git) by [Bioinformatics-Research-Network](https://github.com/Bioinformatics-Research-Network)
-- TicTacToe: a command-line of the classic TicTacToe game
+- TicTacToe: the classic TicTacToe game via command-line
 - R4DS: an analysis of the Gapminder data, guided by some questions
 - RNA-Seq Analysis: an analysis of an RNA-seq dataset from the public database *recount3*